HCP-MAD:Heterogeneous Consensus-Progressive Reasoning for Efficient Multi-Agent Debate: Introduction

 To address the above limitations, an efficient MAD framework should avoid unnecessary debate for simple tasks, while solving the complex tasks with expanded collaboration.
 Therefore, we introduce a unified and effective debate framework grounded in two key insights.
-Firstly, \emph{the heterogeneous pair-agent debates exhibit efficiency in achieving a consensus for a majority of tasks.} As the most lightweight multi-agent structure, a simple pair of heterogeneous agents effectively resolve the majority of reasoning tasks.
+Firstly, \emph{the heterogeneous pair-agent interaction provides a lightweight topology for efficient consensus verification.} As the most lightweight multi-agent interactive topology, a pair of heterogeneous agents effectively resolve the majority of reasoning tasks.
 This efficiency stems from complementary inductive biases, which break the echo-chamber effect common in homogeneous groups and make the resulting consensus more reliable as a stopping signal.
-Crucially, when such a pair reaches agreement, which typically occurs within one or two rounds, the accuracy of the consensual answer exceeds 76\%, confirming that rapid pairwise consensus is both a reliable and computationally efficient indicator for terminating reasoning on simpler tasks, as shown in Figure~\ref{fig:3}.
-Secondly, \emph{an escalated voting mechanism is superior to the debate mechanism for some complex tasks.} Consistent with observations in prior MAD studies~\cite{wang2024rethinking,zhang2025stop}, the continued debate within a fixed group for complex tasks is not consistently effective.
+Crucially, when such a pair-agent reaches consensus, which may typically occur within one round, the accuracy of the consensual answer exceeds 75\%, confirming that rapid pairwise consensus is both a reliable and computationally efficient indicator for terminating reasoning on simpler tasks, as shown in Figure~\ref{fig:3}.
+Secondly, \emph{unresolved debates often require broader evidence rather than simply more debate.} Although larger debate topologies can introduce additional agents, Figure~\ref{fig:4} shows that increasing the number of debating agents yields limited accuracy gains but substantially higher token consumption.
+Moreover, consistent with observations in prior MAD studies~\cite{wang2024rethinking,zhang2025stop}, the continued debate within a fixed group for complex tasks is not consistently effective.
 For many complex tasks, agents tend to fall into answer exchange or persistent deadlock, where the performance benefit typically saturates and may even reverse after a few rounds.
-Consequently, escalating voting to aggregate independent judgments from more agents cuts through circular debates and produces more reliable solutions.
+Consequently, escalating voting to aggregate more agent judgments cuts through circular debates and produces more reliable solutions.

 Motivated by these insights, we propose a novel Heterogeneous Consensus-Progressive Reasoning for Efficient Multi-Agent Debate (HCP-MAD) system, which harnesses heterogeneous consensus enabling adaptively progressive reasoning.
 The Heterogeneous Consensus Verification(HCV) component generates responses from two independent heterogeneous agents, subsequently evaluating the consistency of their answers.
 Upon reaching consensus, the system is designed to terminate early, thereby avoiding unnecessary token costs.
 If consensus is not achieved, HCP-MAD retains the initial reasoning traces and transitions to the debate stage.
 We propose the Heterogeneous Pair-Agent Debate (HPAD) to allow agents to critique each other's reasoning.
 The debate is iteratively guided by an adaptive stopping criterion, including reaching consensus, hitting a predefined maximum number of rounds, or detecting abnormal answer generation.
 If HPAD fails to produce a consensus, HCP-MAD escalates to Escalated Collective Voting (ECT), enlisting many additional agents to aggregate their independent judgments through weighted voting for generating a final answer.